Theory of quantum system certification: a tutorial: Quantum states

 with probability at least $1-\delta$ for all

 \end{propositionblock}

 \begin{proof} Having $m$ independent state copies implies that the measurement outcomes are independent random variables.
 We choose $X_1, \ldots, X_m$ as independent copies of the random variable $A_\rho / m$.
 Then, the empirical mean estimator is described by a sum of $m$ independent random variables $Y^{(m)} = \sum_{k = 1}^{m} X_k$ with bounded range $X_k \in [a/m , b/m]$ for all $k$.
-H{\"o}ffdings inequality yields
+Hoeffding's inequality yields

 for any $\epsilon>0$.
 We wish this probability to be small, i.e., we require that